mohammedwasim1/Video-Game-Sales-Dashboard/README.md

 Shooter (1237)
 Platform (860)

-The top five publishers who have produced for the five highest grossing genres, in descending order, are: Nintendo, Electronic Arts, Activision, Sony Computer Entertainment and Take Two Interactive.
+The top five publishers who have obtained the most sales from the five game genres, in descending order, are: Nintendo, Electronic Arts, Activision, Sony Computer Entertainment and Take Two Interactive.
 ## **Recommendations**